NatalieSalemme/friend-app/client/README.md

 -Remove handle from all profiles and instead replace all routes with an id to make it easier and avoid duplicate components/routes
 -React router links to friends works only some of the time -Put timestamp on comments
--Green validation when user clicks friend request on profile